zenodeapp/namada-proposals/README.md

 ### More

 For more help see `bash zen_voting_v2.sh -h` or `bash zen_voting_v2.sh --help`.
-It will at the beginning show which configurations it parsed from the `config.json` file and also a list of _optional options_ you're able to use.
+It will show which configurations it parsed from the `config.json` file and also a list of _optional options_ you're able to use.

 ```
 Usage: zen_voting_v2.sh [options]